Contributing to development¶

 Open a PR (e.g. on message_ix) to merge your code into the

-ixmp repositories each have a template for the text of the PR, including the minimum requirements:
+ixmp repositories each have a template for the text of the PR that is designed to help you write a clear description.

 A title and one-sentence summary of the change.
 This is like the abstract of a publication: it should help a developer/reviewer/user quickly learn what the PR is about.